ertch/VSCodeExtension_React/PROJECT_SUMMARY.md

 ## Conclusion

-The TT-Editor refactoring project successfully improved code quality, type safety, and maintainability while adhering to a pragmatic "80% quality with 30% effort" philosophy.
+The ttEditor-LC refactoring project successfully improved code quality, type safety, and maintainability while adhering to a pragmatic "80% quality with 30% effort" philosophy.

 **Key Success Factor**: Domain 4's 9.0/10 rating demonstrated that sometimes the best refactoring is **minimal changes + comprehensive tests**.
 This lesson was applied to subsequent domains, resulting in consistent 8.0-8.5/10 ratings with reduced effort.